radiantearth/stac-spec/extensions/projection/README.md

 **proj:geometry** - A Polygon object representing the footprint of this item, formatted according the Polygon object format specified in [RFC 7946, sections 3.1.6](https://tools.ietf.org/html/rfc7946), except not necessarily in EPSG:4326 as required by RFC7946.
-Specified based on the `proj:proj4` field (not necessarily EPSG:4326).
+Specified based on the `proj:epsg`, `proj:projjson` or `proj:wkt2` fields (not necessarily EPSG:4326).
 Ideally, this will be represented by a Polygon with five coordinates, as the item in the asset data CRS should be a square aligned to the original CRS grid.

 **proj:bbox** - Bounding box of the assets represented by this item in the asset data CRS.
-Specified as 4 or 6 coordinates based on the CRS defined in the `proj:epsg` and `proj:proj4` fields.
+Specified as 4 or 6 coordinates based on the CRS defined in the `proj:epsg`, `proj:projjson` or `proj:wkt2` fields.
 First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, , e.g., \[west, south, east, north],
 \[xmin, ymin, xmax, ymax], \[left, down, right, up], or \[west, south, lowest, east, north, highest].
 The length of the array must be 2*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
 When using 3D geometries, the elevation of the southwesterly most extent is the minimum elevation in meters and the elevation of the northeasterly most extent is the maximum in meters.